polterguy/polterguy.github.io/documentation/index.md

 * [magic.deploy](/documentation/magic.deploy/) - How to deploy Magic to your VPS using Docker.

-## Use cases

-These are Open Source example apps built with Magic, illustrating usage of Magic in some specific scenario.

-* [AnarQ a Social Media use case](/tutorials/anarq-usecase/) - Creating a Social Media backend with Magic

 ## Reference documentation

 * [magic.node](/documentation/magic.node/) - Explains nodes, Hyperlambda and Expressions